Ford freezes salaries of public service managers, reviews executive pay

 The Progressive Conservative leader campaigned on a promise of fiscal responsibility and vowed to find billions in efficiencies each year without cutting jobs.
 He has also pledged to launch a line-by-line audit of government spending to help eliminate waste.

-Ford's office did not immediately respond to a request for comment Tuesday.
+The Tories said Tuesday the wage freeze would apply until the audit and compensation review are complete.

-Under their previous leader, the Tories had promised to review the salaries of public sector CEOs and other executives if elected to government.
+Under its previous leader, the party had promised to review the salaries of public sector CEOs and other executives if elected to government.

 The newly ousted Liberals had imposed a five-year wage freeze on public sector executives and managers.
 As it lifted last year, broader public sector agencies were required to post their proposals for new executive compensation packages under a framework that capped salaries at the 50th percentile of "appropriate comparators."